Ruben249/Vending-Machine/README.md

 First I decided to do everything with whiles, which at first seemed simpler, but created the possibility of getting stuck in one of them, since taking into account that the loop is a while, I ended up having 3 nested whiles, so I decided to change everything and add the boolean variables to only execute the part of the code that I wanted.

-I decided to add a Watch Dog, to prevent it from getting stuck somewhere in the code.
-The mistake I made at the beginning was that in the lopp I put wdt_enable(WDTO_8S); so it always restarted, until I realized and put it in the setup and in the loop only wdt_reset() remained.
+I have decided to implement a watchdog when it shows the service mode temperature to prevent it from staying there constantly.

 Another problem I had was that sometimes the ultrasound reader did not correctly detect whether there was a client or not, so I decided to try removing the cables from the way and that's how I got it to read it perfectly.
 Here I attach a photo of the circuit final with all its modifications:
 ![ultrasonic_image](https://github.com/Ruben249/Vending-Machine/assets/102288264/7174bd58-9284-468f-9999-08218e337d0a)